Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 01 February 2023.

 The possession and supply of other illicit drugs such as cannabis, meth/amphetamine, heroin and cocaine are prohibited in Australia.
 Illicit drugs are commonly sourced for use from friends and relatives, dealers and online (AIHW 2020).
 Research with people who use drugs suggest illicit drugs are readily available in Australia.

-The Illicit Drug Reporting System (IDRS) is an annual survey of people who inject drugs, and includes questions about the availability of illicit drugs.
-The latest IDRS data were collected from June–July 2021.
+The Illicit Drug Reporting System (IDRS) is an annual survey of people (18 years and older) who injected drugs at least once monthly in the preceding 6 months and resided in the capital cities of Australia; it includes questions about the availability of illicit drugs.
+The latest IDRS data were collected from May–July 2022.

 The Ecstasy and Related Drugs Reporting System (EDRS) is an annual survey of people who regularly use ecstasy and other stimulants, and includes questions on the availability of illicit drugs.
-The latest EDRS data were collected from April–August 2021.
+The latest EDRS data were collected from April–July 2022.

-In 2021, most EDRS respondents indicated that ecstasy, cocaine and ketamine were ‘easy’ or ‘very easy’ to obtain.
+In 2022, most EDRS respondents indicated that methamphetamine, cocaine and cannabis and/or cannabinoid related products were ‘easy’ or ‘very easy’ to obtain.
+Large changes were observed in the pereceivd availability of ecstasy pills relative to 2021.
+Additionally:

 The National Drug and Alcohol Research Centre (NDARC) Drug Trends program monitors trends in drugs across Australia.
 Information is collected from a range of sources including annual interviews with people across Australia who regularly inject drugs through the Illicit Drug Reporting System (IDRS) and those who regularly use ecstasy or other stimulants through the Ecstasy and Related Drugs Reporting System (EDRS).
 The IDRS and EDRS sample is a sentinel group that provides information on patterns of drug use and market trends.